 Template files control how your website will display to your visitors.
 They draw information from your WordPress MySQL database and generate the HTML code needed for delivery to your site visitor’s browser.
 This is how your readers are able to see your site’s content as a whole.

 Using the Swift Templates tool located in the WCK WordPress dashboard menu, you can do things such as create listings of all of your custom post types and create single page templates that consider previously made custom post types, all without the writing any PHP or messing with any of your website’s template files.

 Creating custom post types for your WordPress website is a great way to add new content types for your readers to enjoy.

-Also, if you have multiple authors that help you with the content creation, you can quickly create custom, yet familiar, data entry interfaces.
-Authors will be able to fill out the custom fields you define, of the types you define.
+Also, if you have multiple authors that help you with content creation, you can quickly create custom, yet familiar, data entry interfaces.
+The authors will be able to fill out the custom fields you define, of the types you define.
 Then easily create templates to render the items on the front end in a format you completely control.